Rokiis1/roadmap/frameworks/fastapi/1_level/1_level_fastapi.md

 @app.get("/items/{item_id}")
 def get_item(item_id):
+    item_id = int(item_id)
     return {"item_id": item_id}
 ```

 When a request is sent to `/items/42`, FastAPI captures the value `42` from the path and passes it to the `item_id` parameter of the function.

+Values extracted from the URL are always strings.
+Even though `42` looks like a number, it is received as text.
+If the value represents a number, it must be converted explicitly inside the function.

+If the value cannot be converted, Python raises an error.
+At this level, it is enough to understand that conversion is a responsibility of the route logic.

 Path parameters are always required.
 If the value is missing, the path does not match and the request is not routed to the function.